mvivarmaas/VSBProject/README.md

 3. Change the CSS / HTML to make it more pretty
 4. OAuth and accounts with McGill login so people can remove / add to the waitlist
 5. Introduce rate limits so users can't ping our servers hundreds of times in seconds
+6. Auth for emails
-6. Introduce a cheaper Phone system
+7. Introduce a cheaper Phone system to Auth phones send texts to users, using email to text.

 ## API